 Hybrid Cloud: A combination of both public and private cloud solutions

-Pros: Less expensive than private, high scalability, very reliable, high flexibility, high security
+Pros: Less expensive than personal, high scalability, very reliable, high flexibility, high security

 Cons: More complex to implement